Table of Contents

 }

-Use scene.createElement(xrFrameSystem.XRMesh,options) in the EMA loading callback to create a simple geometric shape and assign the easyar-video-tsbs material, then modify the uniform to u_baseColorMap:video-{$assetId}.
+Use scene.createElement(xrFrameSystem.XRMesh,options) in the EMA loading callback to create a simple geometry and assign the easyar-video-tsbs material, modifying the uniform to u_baseColorMap:video-{$assetId}.

 • Parameters:

-• xrFrameSystem.XRMesh: Specifies the type of element to create as a basic geometric shape.
+• xrFrameSystem.XRMesh: Specifies the element type as a basic geometry.

-• options: Initial configuration items corresponding to the component's properties.
+• options: Initialization configuration items corresponding to component properties.

 • "uniforms": "u_baseColorMap:video-{$assetId}":